lolwheel/OWEnhancer/README.md

 <img src= "docs/img/harness_comms_cut.png?raw=true" height="180px">

+> [!TIP]
+> Remember to place heat shrink on the wires before soldering any connections.

-5. Connecting wires to your Wemos D1 Mini.
-I found it much easier to solder these to the bottom of the board:
+5. Connecting wires to your Wemos D1 Mini:
    1. Connect the **GROUND** wire from the **BMS**, the middle wire out of the BMS 5 pin connector to **GND** on Wemos D1.
    2. Connect the **5v** wire, the other one from BMS to the **5v** on the board.